 To support our community’s professional development, we conduct video interviews with industry experts, hold live chats with members from around the globe, and provide tried and tested resources and tools.

-The BD Roundtable was started out of frustration by the lack of community and decent resources for people in my position.
-When I first started in the legal industry back in 2014, I was thrown into the deep end with no training or support group.
+The BD Roundtable began out of frustration by the lack of community and decent resources for people in my position.
+When I first began in the legal industry back in 2014, I went into the deep end with no training or support group.
 I ended up joining a local group of business development professionals who met every month for casual dinners and found the community and support I was looking for.

 Jumping forward a few years, my career advanced and I was now managing the business development efforts for five countries.
-Wanting to develop my skill set, I turned to the internet for resources but was greatly disappointed.
+Wanting to develop my skill set, I choose the internet for resources but got great disappointment.

 The communities I found online could be classified into two types – the formal ‘associations’ that cost hundreds of dollars to join and the LinkedIn or Facebook groups that are full of self-promoting and recycled content.